framewiki/wikibot/README.md

 Wikibot does not generate content or use any form of AI.
 All content on Framewiki is human-written; Wikibot only updates formatting and fixes links.
 All changes made by Wikibot require human validation before they are published.

 ## Development
-Wikibot includes a devcontainer.json[^1] file preconfigured with the development environment.[^2] The Visual Studio Code Devcontainer Extension or GitHub Codespaces are recommended.
+Wikibot includes a devcontainer.json file preconfigured with the development environment.
+The Visual Studio Code Devcontainer Extension or GitHub Codespaces are recommended.

 If you wish to set up your own development environment, Wikibot uses [Poetry](https://python-poetry.org/docs/) for dependency management and requires Python 3.13.